jordge06/samaniego.portfolio/README.md

 # samaniego.portfolio
 Simple Portfolio Website about me.

-- Nothing really much to see here as the name description sugges this just my portfolio
+- Nothing really much to see here as the description suggest this is just my portfolio
 - Visit it here https://jordge06.github.io/samaniego.portfolio.
 Thank You!